RTLiang/RTLiang/content/hard as rock/How to Set Your Windows in EEA in Order to Uninstall MS Edge.md

 ### 2. MS Edge account will be logout

-Once you set your Region to EEA, your MS Edge account will be logout and it prompts you to sign in again.
+Once you set your region to EEA, your MS Edge account will be logout and it prompts you to sign in again.
 ![image.png](https://pub-b7259f73aa5840209c979dded8c55365.r2.dev/2025/02/aa12831796d37f32a17aa5ae4fcd25a6777.png)
 *sensitive info is masked*